 - Little Caesar's "Goodbye Baby".

-- The Rolling Stones' blues-going-on-rock song "Midnight Rambler" is a Murder Ballad from the perspective of the murderer.
+- The Rolling Stones' blues-going-on-rock song "Midnight Rambler" from Let It Bleed is a Murder Ballad from the perspective of the murderer.
 Although no specific murder case is mentioned, the narrator is quite clearly established as a Serial Killer and rapist.

 - "In Germany Before the War" by Randy Newman is about a child killer.

-- "The Irish Ballad" by Tom Lehrer is about an Irish girl who kills her entire (extended) family in various gory ways.
+- "The Irish Ballad" is about an Irish girl who kills her entire (immediate) family in various gory ways.
 She doesn't deny her crimes to the police, though, because she knows that lying is a sin.
 "The Irish Ballad" is, by Tom Lehrer's own statement, a satire of the Murder Ballad.